software-students-spring2024/5-final-project-spring-2024-namelessssss/README.md

 # Instructions

-wait that might not be necessary... hold on.

 ## API Key Setup
 1. Obtain an OpenWeatherMap API key by following these steps:
     - Log into your OpenWeatherMap API account and navigate to the [API keys](https://home.openweathermap.org/api_keys) page.
     -  Copy the generated API key
-> *Note: the free tier is sufficient for this application*
+> *Note: the free tier of the subscription is sufficient for this application*

 2. Insert the API key into the `Dockerfile` in the `weather-data-collect` directory.
     - Replace `API_KEY_HERE` with your OpenWeatherMap API key.